-2020 has changed the global economic landscape.
-Companies, from small startups to Fortune 500 companies, are forced to keep up with digital adoption while reducing costs on operations and innovations.
-Amid this turbulent and challenging time, finding a reliable IT outsourcing partner is seen by many businesses as a viable solution.
+2020 and the pandemic changed the global economic landscape.
+Companies, from small startups to Fortune 500 companies, were forced to keep up with digital adoption while reducing costs on operations and innovations.
+Amid these turbulent and challenging times, finding a reliable IT outsourcing partner was seen by many businesses as a viable solution.

 And many global tech leaders such as Microsoft, Mercedez, Siemens, and others have chosen Ukraine as their software development outsourcing destination.
-It comes as no surprise as the country is celebrated for the second-largest engineering talent pool in Eastern Europe (192,100 IT professionals in 2019).
+It comes as no surprise as the country is recognized for the second-largest engineering talent pool in Eastern Europe (over 295,000 ICT specialists in 2021) .

 Key facts about software development outsourcing to Ukraine:

-The country was named Offshoring Destination of the year by GSA;
+- The country was named Offshoring Destination of the year by GSA in 2017 and 2021;

 Let’s take a look at the IT industry dynamics in the country, its engineering talent pool, and how to benefit from software development outsourcing in Ukraine.

-According to many sources, around 60% of Ukrainian software developers are currently employed in software development outsourcing and outstaffing companies.
+Around 60% of software developers and IT specialists are currently employed in software outsourcing in Ukraine .

 Ukraine is the largest country in Europe, and it has a favorable geographical location for IT development outsourcing and business trips.
 A flight from most European capitals to Ukraine takes just 2-3 hours.

-Gogo initiated a complex data governance project in order to ensure the flawless operation of the equipment and high speed of the in-flight Internet and engaged N-iX as their strategic software development partner.
+Gogo initiated a complex data governance project in order to ensure the flawless operation of the equipment and high speed of the in-flight Internet.
+The client engaged N-iX as their strategic software development partner.

 Together with our client, we completely migrated Gogo data solutions to the AWS cloud and shut down its costly on-premises infrastructure.
 Our team built a unified AWS-based data platform that collects and aggregates data from 20 different sources and can process up to 3 TB of streaming data per day.

-With Data Science and Machine Learning algorithms, we developed models for predicting satellite antennas failures and antennas health monitoring.
+With Data Science and Machine Learning algorithms, we developed models for predicting failures and health monitoring of antennas.

 We helped the client achieve:

-The website has wide functionality to serve the needs of Lebara’s customers in the UK, France, Germany, the Netherlands, Spain, and Denmark.
+- The website with wide functionality to serve the needs of Lebara’s customers in the UK, France, Germany, the Netherlands, Spain, and Denmark;

-Optimized BI reports without delays thanks to the data lake development; all the client's reports are ready daily till 8 AM.
+- Optimized BI reports without delays thanks to the data lake development;

 3. A Fortune 100 company (under NDA)

 Our client is a multinational engineering and technology company, based in Germany.
-Through a complex network of over 440 subsidiaries and regional entities, the company operates in over 60 countries worldwide.
+The company operates in over 60 countries worldwide through a complex network of over 440 subsidiaries and regional entities.

-To improve the logistics between its 400+ warehouses in over 60 countries, the client introduced an internal logistics platform.
+To improve the logistics between the warehouses, the client introduced an internal logistics platform.
 The platform is used by warehouse staff to efficiently allocate and manage goods and materials.
 However, after being in use in a few warehouses for several months, the platform turned out to have a lot of flaws and was unsuitable for further scaling.